 What to Do After a Distracted Driving Accident

 Distracted driving can be a major factor in an accident.
 The first thing to do if you have been involved in an accident is contact the police.
 The police will take witness statements and interview each driver to determine what caused the crash.
 Sometimes a witness or surveillance video will be available to show that the other driver was using his cell phone at the time of the accident.
 An experienced Atlanta personal injury attorney will evaluate the case and help gather evidence necessary to prove your case and get you the compensation you deserve for your damages.
-Contact The Bader Law Firm for a free consultation to discuss the details of your accident today.
+Contact Bader Scott Injury Lawyers for a free consultation to discuss the details of your accident today.

 Seth Bader is an Auto Accident and Personal Injury Attorney who practices in Atlanta, Rome, Savannah, Norcross, Carrollton, Georgia.
 He graduated from Florida State University College of Law and has been practicing law for 14 years.
 Seth Bader believes in fighting for the injured.
 Learn more about his experience by clicking here.